INTERMAGNET/wg-www-gins-data-formats/ImagMQTT/README.md

 The Edinburgh GIN will subscribe to the MQTT broker with a QoS of 2.
-IMOs and GINs are recommended to publish with a QoS of 1, which reduces the overhead needed to manage the message stream.
+IMOs and GINs are recommended to publish with a QoS of 1, which reduces the overhead needed to manage the message stream (since the lower of the two QoS levels is used between publisher and subsriber).
 However, if the the scenario outlined above is thought to be an issue, IMOs and GINs can publish using a QoS of 2, which guarantees that the order of messages will be maintained between publisher and subscriber (for messages published with a QoS of 2).